Chosker/ue4-style-guide/README.md

 ### 6.3 No Player Visible Z Fighting

 Levels should not have any [z-fighting](https://en.wikipedia.org/wiki/Z-fighting) in all areas visible to the player.

-<a name="6.4"></a>
-<a name="levels-mp-rules"></a>
-### 6.4 Marketplace Specific Rules

-If a project is to be sold on the UE4 Marketplace, it must follow these rules.

-<a name="6.4.1"></a>
-<a name="levels-mp-rules-overview"></a>
-#### 6.4.1 Overview Level

-If your project contains assets that should be visualized or demoed, you must have a map within your project that contains the name "Overview".

-This overview map, if it is visualizing assets, should be set up according to [Epic's guidelines](http://help.epicgames.com/customer/en/portal/articles/2592186-marketplace-submission-guidelines-preparing-your-assets#Required%20Levels%20and%20Maps).

-For example, `InteractionComponent_Overview`.

-<a name="6.4.2"></a>
-<a name="levels-mp-rules-demo"></a>
-#### 6.4.2 Demo Level

-If your project contains assets that should be demoed or come with some sort of tutorial, you must have a map within your project that contains the name "Demo".
-This level should also contain documentation within it in some form that illustrates how to use your project.
-See Epic's Content Examples project for good examples on how to do this.

-If your project is a gameplay mechanic or other form of system as opposed to an art pack, this can be the same as your "Overview" map.

-For example, `InteractionComponent_Overview_Demo`, `ExplosionKit_Demo`.

 **[⬆ Back to Top](#table-of-contents)**